-My husband texted me “Just rode our first coaster – Colossus!
-[Crazy face emoji.]”
+My husband texts me “Just rode our first coaster – Colossus! surprised

 Little does he know I’ve been riding one at home and it’s not nearly as thrilling.

-He’s taken E and two friends off to Magic Mountain to celebrate E’s 14th birthday.
+He’s taken Ethan and two friends to Magic Mountain for the weekend to celebrate Ethan’s 14th birthday.

 I’m home with our newly hatched 1st grader and experiencing the breezy joys of the first day of summer!

-After two late nights her eyes are at half mast and simply put, nothing is right.
+After a late night her eyes are at half mast and simply put, nothing is right.

 She demands to go to the pool.
 I say, that’s not going to work today.